V-ex-e/DLL-creation-tool-/README.md

 Works better on KDE plasma for the necessary rice ™; we all love and share ^^.

-Work in meintained progress (WIMP):
+Work in maintained progress (WIMP):

 Main functionality: